Gas in Turkey: Supply

 There are many sources of supply in the region and enough LNG import capacity in the country.

-In 2020 Fatih, one of five drillships belonging to state owned oil and gas company TPAO, discovered the Sakarya Gas Field under the Black Sea near where Romania has also found gas.
+In 2020 Fatih, one of five drillships belonging to state-owned oil and gas company TPAO, discovered the Sakarya Gas Field under the Black Sea near where Romania has also found gas.
 Before 2023, when production from this sweet gas field in the Black Sea started, almost all natural gas consumed in Turkey was imported.
 South Akcakoca Sub-Basin (SASB) is a small gas field also in the Black Sea.
 As well as drillships there are 2 seismic ships.
-Turkish Black Sea reserves are estimated at a trillion cubic metres: gas will be piped to Filyos for processing to make it suitable for the gas grid, with peak production of 40 billion cubic metres (bcm) targetted for 2026.
+Turkish Black Sea reserves are estimated at a trillion cubic metres: gas will be piped to Filyos for processing to make it suitable for the gas grid, with peak production of 40 billion cubic metres (bcm) targeted for 2026.
 Turkish Black Sea gas is expected to eventually meet almost a third of national gas demand, with 15 billion cubic metres (bcm) annually by 2030.
 According to some commentators, with this discovery, the Aegean dispute with Greece over exploratory drilling is now unnecessary.